lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/2_Lesson_2/index.md

 Depending on the number of bands on your resistor, you must interpret this chart slightly differently.
 A 270 Ohm, 5-band resistor will read red, violet, black, black, brown.

-* The first 3 bands tell you the hundreds, tens, and ones digit values of the resistor, teh 4th band tells you what to multiply the 3 digit number you just recieved by, and the 5th band gives a range of variance that can occur with that resistor.
+* The first 3 bands tell you the hundreds, tens, and ones digit values of the resistor, teh 4th band tells you what to multiply the 3 digit number you just received by, and the 5th band gives a range of variance that can occur with that resistor.
 This final band is almost always brown or gold, and will help you read the resistor in the correct order.

 #### Breadboard